BASILIICA/BASILIICA/README.md

 <sub> – FAKECLAIMERS & OLD FRIENDS. </sub>

  <sub> I'LL HIDE/BLOCK IF ANY OF THESE ARE CROSSED.
-I'LL USUALLY HIDE FOR 24 HOURS, OR BLOCK.
-I'LL GIVE YOU A WARNING, AND IF IT KEEPS HAPPENING THEN IT'S A BLOCK. </sub>
+I'LL USUALLY HIDE FOR 24 HOURS, OR BLOCK. </sub>
 </details>